Corbris/FactorioChatBot/README.md

 # FactorioChatBot
-2 way bot integrating discord with Factorio chat
+Bi-Directional bot integrating discord with Factorio chat

+# Setting RCON
-Factorio server mush use RCON.
+The Factorio server must have RCON enabled.
+Launch Flags:
+--rcon-port <port>	Port to use for RCON --rcon-password <pass>	Password for RCON

 # Dependencies
 npm discord.js